cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

     :width: 500
     :alt: A learner's limited profile showing only username and image.

-* A full profile includes biographical information in addition to your username and profile image.
+* A full profile includes your username, your profile image, the date that you joined edX, and biographical information and links to your social media account pages, if you choose to add them.

   .. image:: ../../shared/images/SFD_Profile_Full.png
     :width: 500
-    :alt: A learner's full profile shows location, language, and short biographical paragraph in addition to username and image.
+    :alt: A learner's full profile shows join date, location, language, biographical information, and linked social media icons in addition to username and image.

 .. _Create or Edit a Limited Profile: